Wet market: China

-Since the 1990s, large cities across China have moved traditional outdoor wet markets to modern indoor facilities.
-As of 2018, wet markets remained the most prevalent food outlet in urban regions of China despite the rise of supermarket chains since the 1990s.
-During the 2010s, "smart markets" equipped with e-payment terminals emerged as traditional wet markets faced increasing competition from discount stores.
-Wet markets also began facing competition from online grocery stores, such as Alibaba's Hema stores.
+Since the 1990s, large cities across China have moved traditional outdoor markets to modern indoor facilities.
+As of 2018, fresh food markets remained the most prevalent food outlet in urban regions of China despite the rise of supermarket chains since the 1990s.
+During the 2010s, "smart markets" equipped with e-payment terminals emerged as traditional markets faced increasing competition from discount stores.
+Such markets also began facing competition from online grocery stores, such as Alibaba's Hema stores.

-The trade of wildlife is not common in China, particularly in large cities, and most wet markets in China do not contain live or wild animals besides fish held in tanks.
-In the early 1980s, small-scale wildlife farming began under the Chinese economic reform.
+The trade of wildlife is not common in China, particularly in large cities, and most food markets in China do not contain live or wild animals besides fish held in tanks.
+In the early 1980s, small-scale wildlife farming began under the reform and opening up.
 It began to expand nationwide with government support in the 1990s, but was largely concentrated in the southeastern provinces.
-In 2003, wet markets across China were banned from holding wildlife after the 2002–2004 SARS outbreak, which was directly tied to such practices.
-Some poorly regulated Chinese wet markets provided outlets for the wildlife trade industry after the ban, although the illegal wildlife trade in China was predominantly in fur rather than in food or medicine.
+In 2003, markets across China were banned from holding wildlife after the 2002–2004 SARS outbreak, which was directly tied to such practices.
+Some poorly regulated Chinese markets provided outlets for the wildlife trade industry after the ban, although the illegal wildlife trade in China was predominantly in fur rather than in food or medicine.
 The Huanan Seafood Wholesale Market in Wuhan was linked to the origin of COVID-19 due to its early cluster of cases, leading to further restrictions and enforcement in 2020.
 In April 2020, the Chinese government unveiled plans to further tighten restrictions on wildlife trade.